Quality in Maine Hospitals

 in the Journal of the American Medical Association, using similar data, ranked the quality of care provided by Maine’s hospitals as 3rd

 in the country since 1998.
-In 2012, Maine hospitals ranked best in the country, according to a report
+In 2013, Maine hospitals ranked third best in the country, according to a report

 from the federal Agency for Healthcare Research and Quality, which used many of the same measures from Hospital Compare, along with claims and other data not posted by CMS.